krayon/pinball-mpf-game-state_fair/docs/skill_shots.rst

 Skill Shots
 ===========

-*State Fair* has a mechanical sprint plunger (with auto launcher) which allows for several skill shot options.
+*State Fair* has a mechanical spring plunger (with auto launcher) which allows for several skill shot options.

 The plunger lane leads to the right ramp which loops around the back of the